secretstartups/handbook/content/handbook/people-group/learning-and-development/self-paced-learning.md

 1. Update the [license usage sheet](https://docs.google.com/spreadsheets/d/1gHwWy7TKAXem24NVCUmq94sICp_yCocDaf_onUZ3BPg/edit#gid=0) with team member's `first name`, `last name`, `email`, `department`, and `link to their Access Request`.
 1. Communicate the following template to each new user.
 Include the unique access code associated with their name from the licenage usage sheet.

-> You're access to the Linux Foundation has been approved!
-Please follow these [instructions](#learning-portal-access) to set up your account using your `@gitlab` email address.
+> Your access to the Linux Foundation has been approved!
+Please follow these [instructions](#learning-portal-access) to set up your account using your gitlab email address.
 Your unique and case sensitive access code is `XXXX`.
 You only need this code for your initial login.
-Please reach out in the #learninganddevelopment Slack channel with any questions.
+Let me know if you have any questions.

 #### License Audit + Reallocation Steps